MicrosoftDocs/azure-docs/includes/virtual-machines-common-states-and-lifecycle.md

 - **Deallocate** – is where a VM is stopped and removed from the host.
 Deallocating a VM results into Update of the VM model hence resulting into provisioning states related to updating.

-- **Operation states** – transitional states after the platform has accepted the request for user-initiated action.
+Here are the **Operation states**.
+These are transitional states after the platform has accepted a user-initiated action.

 <table>
 <tbody>